csc-510-group-15/Project2_MetaFit/CONTRIBUTING.md

    <ul>
     <li><b>Use a clear and descriptive title</b> for the issue to identify the problem.</li>
     <li><b>Describe the exact steps which reproduce the problem in as many details as possible.</li></b>
     <li><b>Provide specific examples to demonstrate the steps.</b> Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.</li>
     <li><b>If the problem is related to performance or memory, then ensure that you include a CPU profile capture with your report.</b></li>
     <li><b>Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.</li></b>
     <li><b>If the problem wasn't triggered by a specific action</b>, describe what you were doing before the problem happened and share more information using the guidelines below.</li>
     </ul>

   ## Suggesting Enhancements
-  This section guides you through submitting a suggestion for BurnOut, including completely new features and minor improvements to existing functionality.
+  This section guides you through submitting a suggestion for METAFIT, including completely new features and minor improvements to existing functionality.

   Enhancement suggestions are tracked as GitHub issues.
-  After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, specific examples.\
+  After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, and specific examples.
 Giving more detailed information will help us understand the suggestion better.

   #### Provide details like
   1) What is the enhancement?